-Part of being in one of three watch groups also means that we have specific responsibilities should an emergency such as a man overboard, fire, or abandon ship happen.
+The part of being in one of three watch groups also means that we have specific responsibilities should an emergency such as a man overboard, fire, or abandonment of the ship happens.
 So after we divided into our watch groups, we discussed our responsibilities and went through a practice fire drill (with everyone).
 We all helped to hook up the firehouse to the ship and then to the crash pump (the extra pump just in case the pump on the boat is unavailable).

 The day ended with an amazing dinner of stir-fried vegetables with chicken over rice (at 18:00) and then an introduction to academics.
 Brittany explained the academic program expectations of each shipmate during the semester.